Monetization

 Start small

-Since digital products already cost a lot less to make than physical products, you might as well try to push that advantage to its limit.
-After all, why spend hundreds of dollars on image editing softwares when free alternatives like Canva exist?
+Since digital products already cost a lot less to produce than physical products, you might as well try to push that advantage to its limit.
+Instead of using expensive, complicated software, save costs by building your digital product with The Leap.

 3. Set up your online store